stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Creates synced scenes that always reflect the scheduled state of a light, room, or zone.

+**Home Assistant notes:**

+- Schedule the **real target entity** in `input.txt` (e.g., a Zigbee2MQTT group like `light.kitchen_lights`), not a Home Assistant helper group that only wraps another entity.
+- Hue Scheduler creates a synced scene for the entity's **area** and for each **HA light group** whose `attributes.entity_id` contains the scheduled entity.
+To get separate scenes per subgroup, place the concrete entity inside the desired HA light groups.
+- HA API-created scenes are temporary and disappear on HA restart.
+Hue Scheduler re-creates them automatically after receiving the HA started event.
-Note: In Home Assistant, dynamically created scenes can’t be assigned to areas, but they remain usable in automations.
-Hue Scheduler creates one scene **per group** and **per area** that a scheduled entity belongs to.
+- Dynamically created scenes can't be assigned to areas, but they remain usable in automations.

 **Default:** `false`